zchee/golang-wiki/Modules.md

 * [Install Go 1.11 beta 3](https://groups.google.com/forum/#!topic/golang-dev/7u0nPlsup5I) (and replace `go` with `go1.11beta3` in the commands below).
 * Install the `vgo` binary from the [`vgo` subrepository](https://github.com/golang/vgo) (and replace `go` with `vgo` in the commands below).

-As of July 23, 2018, there are some recommendations (e.g., [here](https://github.com/golang/go/issues/26541#issuecomment-407161110)) to currently prefer installing from source or the latest beta over using `vgo`.

 Once installed, you can then activate module support in one of three ways:
 * Invoke the `go` command in a directory outside of the `$GOPATH/src` tree, with a valid `go.mod` file in the current directory or any parent of it and the environment variable `GO111MODULE` unset (or explicitly set to `auto`).
 * Invoke the `go` command with `GO111MODULE=on` in the command environment.